j-morano/MIRAGE/README.md

     <a href="#citation">Citation</a>
 </p>

-This repository contains the code for the paper "MIRAGE: A multimodal foundation model and benchmark for comprehensive retinal OCT image analysis".
+This repository contains the official code for the paper, ["MIRAGE: A multimodal foundation model and benchmark for comprehensive retinal OCT image analysis"](https://arxiv.org/abs/2506.08900), led by [José Morano](https://scholar.google.com/citations?user=jVt2tI4AAAAJ&hl=en) and [Hrvoje Bogunović](https://scholar.google.com/citations?user=0pPVZz4AAAAJ&hl=en), from the [CD-AIR lab](https://www.meduniwien.ac.at/web/en/forschung/forschungsprojekte/christian-doppler-labors/christian-doppler-laboratory-for-artificial-intelligence-in-retina/) of the [Medical University of Vienna](https://www.meduniwien.ac.at/web/en/).
+The paper has been accepted for publication in **npj Digital Medicine**.

 #### [[`arXiv`](https://arxiv.org/abs/2506.08900)]
 <br>

 MIRAGE is a multimodal foundation model for comprehensive retinal OCT/SLO image analysis.
 It is trained on a large-scale dataset of multimodal data, and is designed to perform a wide range of tasks, including disease staging, diagnosis, and layer and lesion segmentation.
-MIRAGE is based on the [MultiMAE](https://github.com/EPFL-VILAB/MultiMAE) architecture, and is pre-trained using a multi-task learning strategy.
+MIRAGE is based on the [MultiMAE](https://github.com/EPFL-VILAB/MultiMAE) architecture, and is pretrained using a multi-task learning strategy.
 The model, based on [ViT](https://github.com/google-research/vision_transformer), is available in two sizes: MIRAGE-Base and MIRAGE-Large.
-The code in this repository provides the model weights and the code to run inference.